Lurline (opera): Background and performance history

 Lurline was presented in a concert performance in Cambridge, Massachusetts on 1 June 1863, and received its first fully staged American performance in New York on 13 May 1869 at the Academy of Music, followed by a production in Chicago on 14 October 1870.
 The opera was revived in New York in 1898 when it had a brief run at the American Theatre.
 Lurline was toured in Britain in the 1880s and early 1890s by the Carl Rosa Opera Company and the Moody-Manners company.
 There was also a revival at London's Drury Lane on 12 April 1890.
 However, by the 20th century, the opera had fallen into obscurity.

 Neither Wallace, who died in 1865, nor his widow ever profited from the initial success of Lurline.
 In 1858, two years before its premiere, Wallace sold the English performing rights for the opera to the Pyne and Harrison company for 10 shillings which he then handed over to the widow of a carpenter in the Covent Garden Theatre.
 It was estimated that Pyne and Harrison's company made at least £50,000 from its various productions.

 Following its premiere, twelve of the main arias and duets from Lurline were published as parlour songs in The Vocal Gems of William Vincent Wallace's Grand Romantic Opera Lurline.
 Several composers produced fantasias on the score, including René Favarger and Wilhelm Kuhe.
 Lurlines music also found its way into two popular dance arrangements by Charles d'Albert – Quadrille: Sail!
 Sail! on the midnight gale, and The Lurline Polka.

+A concert performance in Dublin in July 2024 (the first in that city since 1939), of the complete score without any cuts, was conducted by Péter Halász with Rachel Kelly in the title role, Luis Gomes (Count Rudolph) and Ashley Riches (the river king) and the National Symphony Orchestra; it was uploaded to Youtube and made available as a CD set.